 - Asking yourself if a large part of the target learners can see or hear themselves in your eLearning

 Inclusion delivers on the need for diversity.
-It is the behind-the-scenes effort to make things diverse and equitable by providing access and opportunities that meet and exceed the needs of any groups that may have been previously-overlooked.
+It is a behind-the-scenes effort to make things diverse and equitable by providing access and opportunities that meet and exceed the needs of any groups that may have been previously overlooked.
 More simply, inclusion is the action and accountability of diversity.
 Inclusion can begin with the hiring process, but it can also include the following aspects in eLearning: